 Small, beautiful and dominated by rocky outcrops, El Matador looks not unlike a European beach.
-Six miles north of Malibu and 25 miles from Santa Monica, it's past just past Leo Carrillo Beach, accessible via a steep gravelly path.
-Wear shoes and don't bring too much gear.
+Six miles north of Malibu and 25 miles from Santa Monica, it’s past just past Leo Carrillo Beach, accessible via a steep gravelly path.
+Wear shoes and don’t bring too much gear.
 There are no lifeguards or other facilities, so you should be able to find some privacy on the beach; spread your towel in the cupped hands of the rocks—watch out for high tide.
 Arriving early or staying late should reward you with a memorable dawn of sunset.
 El Matador and nearby El Pescador and La Piedra beaches collectively form the Rober H Meyer Memorial Beaches.
 All three are worth a visit.
-Pony up $8 in the self-pay parking lot or snag a spot on PCH.
+Pony up $10 in the self-pay parking lot (or just $1 using the app) or snag a spot on PCH.